mpm220/book-list/README.md

-React project two: Turning my reading list into a website and sheohorning in a search feature
+React project two: Turning my reading list into a website and shoehorning in a search feature